Nat3z/FragBot/README.md

 declare const loader: (registryOrVersion: any) => typeof ChatMessage
 ```

+**When using the built-in build script, the script `configure.bot.js` will automatically do these steps for you.**

 *p.s. there is definitely a more elegant way of doing this.
 I don't know the mineflayer codebase enough to provide those types, and someone should definitely fix the TypeScript definitions in a future release.*

 # Minimum/Recommended Computer Specs